awsdocs/aws-chatbot-admin-guide/doc_source/chatbot-troubleshooting.md

 ## Notifications aren't sent to chat rooms\.<a name="chatbot-subcription-troubleshooting-chat-rooms-not-receiving-notifications"></a>

-If you configured your AWS service to send notifications to the Amazon Simple Notification Service \(Amazon SNS\) topics mapped to AWS Chatbot, but the notifications aren't appearing in the chat rooms use these steps to troubleshoot\.
+If you configured your AWS service to send notifications to the Amazon Simple Notification Service \(Amazon SNS\) topics mapped to AWS Chatbot, but the notifications aren't appearing in the chat rooms or channels, try the steps below\.

 **Possible causes**
++ **There is no connectivity\.**

+  Test your connectivity and your AWS Chatbot configuration by using the **Send test message button** in the [AWS Chatbot console](https://console.aws.amazon.com/chatbot/)\.
+For more information, see [Test notifications from AWS services to Amazon Chime or Slack](getting-started.md#test-notifications)\.
++ **The bot is not invited to the channel\.**

+  Ensure that the AWS Chatbot app \("@aws"\) is added to the Slack channel\.
+If it hasn't, in Slack, add the AWS Chatbot app by choosing **Add apps** from the channel's **Details** screen\.
 + **The notification's originating service is not supported by AWS Chatbot\.**

   For a list of supported services, see [Using AWS Chatbot with Other AWS Services](related-services.md)\.